Venezuela Sends Planes To Fetch Irregular Migrants In US - UrduPoint

 Venezuela Sends Planes To Fetch Irregular Migrants In US

-The planes were sent after Maduro -- keen for an end to crippling US sanctions -- agreed with a visiting Trump envoy on January 31 to accept the return of deported migrants.
+The planes were sent after Maduro -- keen for an end to crippling US sanctions -- agreed with a visiting envoy of US President Donald Trump on January 31 to accept the return of deported migrants.

 Maduro also offered to provide the transport.